Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

+# Revision 1.1.3 - added Are you sure prompt
+  - Added a "Are you sure you want to copy all files from /home/kali to /root" prompt
+  - Gives the user a last chance to abort the function before the copy is performed
+  - There is no major functional change between 1.1.2 and 1.1.3 other than the addition
+  - of the single added prompt to the copy /home/kali to /root function

 # Revision 1.1.2 - copy /home/kali to /root screen and prompt
   - Recently there have been a number of users wanting to run as root in kali but finding there are no files or directories in /root once the root login is enabled and they login as root.